 Do you have an old disposable razor?
 It’s time to get a new one.
 If a cartridge razor, when’s the last time you replaced it?
 These razors are typically only good for 3 to 4 shaves before dulling, so after 10 shaves, it’s likely too dull and results in razor burn.

-In addition to checking your razor blade and replacing old ones, you should also Use a good shaving cream that will moisturize the skin and allow the blade to glide smoothly over your skin.
+In addition to checking your razor blade and replacing old ones, you should also use a good shaving cream that will moisturize the skin and allow the blade to glide smoothly over your skin.
 If you also notice dry skin with a razor burn, it’s likely because you’ve only used soap or water to shave with.
+Instead, try a high-quality shaving soap.

 - Exfoliate skin before shaving to get rid of dead skin cells.